algolia/instantsearch-android/README.md

 **InstantSearch Android** is a library providing widgets and helpers to help you build the best instant-search experience on Android with Algolia.
 It is built on top of Algolia's [Kotlin API Client][kotlin-client] to provide you a high-level solution to quickly build various search interfaces.

-# Showcases
+# Examples

-You can see InstantSearch Android in action in our [examples app][instantsearch-android-examples], have a look at it to see concrete examples of all the available widgets.
+You can see InstantSearch Android in action in our [examples app][examples-url], have a look at it to see concrete examples of all the available widgets.

 # Usage